vahidvdn/nestjs-cashify/README.md

 ## Contributing

-Contributing to a community project is always welcome, please see the [Contributing guide](./CONTRIBUTING.md) :)
+Contributing to a community project is always welcome.

 ## Support

 Any support is welcome.
 You can give the project a star, if you liked it ⭐

-## Contribute

-Feel free to contribute.

 ## License